SCHIZOPHRENIA AND DISABILITY

 - Grossly disorganized behavior or catatonia.

-- Understand, remember, or apply information (see 12.00E1).
+- Understand, remember, or apply information.

-- Interact with others (see 12.00E2).
+- Interact with others.

-- Concentrate, persist, or maintain pace (see 12.00E3).
+- Concentrate, persist, or maintain pace

-- Adapt or manage oneself (see 12.00E4).
+- Adapt or manage oneself.

-- Medical treatment, mental health therapy, psychosocial support(s), or a highly structured setting(s) that is ongoing and that diminishes the symptoms and signs of your mental disorder (see 12.00G2b); and
+- Medical treatment, mental health therapy, psychosocial support, or a highly structured setting that is ongoing and that diminishes the symptoms and signs of your mental disorder; and

-- Marginal adjustment, that is, you have minimal capacity to adapt to changes in your environment or to demands that are not already part of your daily life (see 12.00G2c).
+- Marginal adjustment, that is, you have minimal capacity to adapt to changes in your environment or to demands that are not already part of your daily life.

 Your Schizophrenia symptoms must be very severe in order to meet Listing 12.03.
-As you can see, typically, a person with schizophrenia has spent time in the hospital and getting mental health treatment.
-Usually, treatment involves medication, as well as counseling.
-In order to be found eligible for benefits, your symptoms must be severe enough to keep you from going to school and from working.
+As you can see, usually, a person with schizophrenia has spent time in the hospital and getting mental health treatment.
+Usually, treatment includes medication, as well as therapy.
+In order to win benefits, your symptoms must be severe enough to keep you from going to school and from working.

 FREE AND LOW COST MENTAL HEALTH SERVICES

-In addition, you will need to obtain your providers progress notes.
+In addition, you will need to obtain your progress notes.
 Progress notes are the notes that your doctor or counselor writes when you visit them.
-That is the medical evidence that the SSA reviews to see if you have a disability.
-They will read through the progress notes and your doctor’s opinion to see if you qualify for benefits under listing 12.03.
+That is the medical evidence that the SSA reviews to see if you they can pay you benefits.
+They will read through the progress notes and the medical opinion of your doctor to see if you meet listing 12.03.